tino-q/Flow/README.md

 ## Instructions
 - run `npm install`
+- make sure to be running Node v10.15.13
+- to run tests `cp .env.example .env` is enough
-- create `.env` file and punch in your environment variables following `.env.example` file.
+- to try out the API create `.env` file and punch in your environment variables following `.env.example` file.
 - start the server and browse `http://localhost:PORT/v1/documentation` for the swagger docs!

 ## Commands